ibm-cloud-docs/mas-ms/support.md

 Connecting to the MAS Manage database using a DB2 ODBC Driver

-* Download the ODBC driver for DB2 Version 11.5.8.0.
-The ODBC driver should match with the db2 database version on cloud.
-So download the correct ODBC driver using the below link:
+* Download the ODBC driver for your DB2 Version using the link below.
+The ODBC driver should match with the DB2 database version on Cloud.
+If you do not know your DB2 version, please submit a case asking for this information.

 https://www.ibm.com/support/pages/db2-odbc-cli-driver-download-and-installation-information

-* After you download the correct driver follow the steps in the **Installation** section
+* After you download the correct driver follow the steps in the applicable **Installation** section

-For example:

-When using Windows your command will be;

-db2oreg1 -i and db2oreg1 -setup

 Lastly open the ODBC data source administration and select the above installed driver.
-Enter the username and password in the Data Source section and add below parameters in the Advance Setting.
+Enter the username and password in the Data Source section and add below parameters in the Advance Setting:

 - Database
 - Hostname
 - Port
 - Security - SSL
 - SSLServerCertificate <- Path of the your database certificate which we have provided to make the ssl connection

+Pleae note ODBC driver setup and configuration with your specific tool is not support by IBM.
+The above information is provided for reference purposes only.

 ## Integration
 {: #integration}